nyberry/HPDM172_assignment/README.md

 - Tests to ensure correct structure and behaviour of the SQL.
 - Documentation about planning and team working.

+The project has a [Github Pages site](https://nyberry.github.io/HPDM172_assignment/) at  `https://nyberry.github.io/HPDM172_assignment/`

 ## Repository Structure